Who is the judge in a Small Claims Court case?

 This courthouse is located at:P O Box 38 Rocksprings, TX 78880-0038

 This courthouse handles cases for Countywide.
+The court’s website can be found here.
 The phone number for the court is (830)683-5187.
 And you can email the court by clicking here.